n67094/GSP/README.md

 # GSP

-This is a GBA game made during the GBA game jam 2022
+This is a GBA game made for the GBA game jam 2022

 # Build